Henry Neumann: Career

-A former basketball player, he served for many years as president of Puerto Rico's National Superior Basketball league.
+A former basketball player, he served for many years as president of Puerto Rico's National Superior Basketball league, taking over from Hector "Hetin" Reyes in 2000, and retaining the role as of 2002.

 In March 2008, he aspired to become one of the New Progressive Party of Puerto Rico's six at-large Senate candidates at the PNP primaries, but ended up in seventh place.